-- 1. An overall UCSB grade point average of at least 3.0. - Satisfactory completion at UCSB, with a grade point average of 3.0 or better, of at least five classes, including at least two mathematics classes, from the following: Math 4B, Math 6A, Math 6B, ECE 10A/10AL, 10B/10BL, 10C/10CL (ECE 10A/10AL, 10B/10BL, 10C/10CL each count as one course), ECE 15A.
+- 1. An overall UCSB grade point average of at least 3.0. - 2.
+Satisfactory completion at UCSB, with a grade point average of 3.0 or better, of at least five classes, including at least two mathematics classes, from the following: Math 4B, Math 6A, Math 6B, ECE 10A/10AL, 10B/10BL, 10C/10CL (ECE 10A/10AL, 10B/10BL, 10C/10CL each count as one course), ECE 15A.
 The calculation of the minimum GPA will be based on all classes completed from this list at the time of petitioning.
 Acceptance into the major will be based on UC grade point averages, applicable courses completed, and space availability.
-All students considering changing into Electrical Engineering are required to meet with the ECE Academic Advisor during their first year.
+All students considering changing into Electrical Engineering (EE) are required to meet with the ECE Academic Advisor during their first year.
+It is highly recommended that the EE program curriculum is followed to be best prepared to switch into EE, concurrently keeping a backup major plan if the department is not able to accommodate your request to change into EE.

 Mechanical Engineering.
 Admission by change of major into Mechanical Engineering is both limited and competitive.
-Petitions are required once students have been admitted through the change of major process.
-Mechanical Engineering requires a minimum of eight core courses from the following list: Math 3A-B; Math 4A-B; Math 6A-B; Physics 1, 2, 3/3L; ENGR 3; Chemistry 1A-1B; ME 10; ME 14, 15, 17 (three of the eight courses must include PHYS 3/3L, ME 14, and ME 17).
-Acceptance into the major is based on UC grade point average, applicable courses completed, and space availability.
-Starting for freshmen fall 2021, ME will be allowing CSU and CCC grades to be included in the minimum six courses that are calculated for a prep GPA (these grades are not calculated into your official UCSB GPA).
+Mechanical Engineering requires a minimum of eight core courses from the following list: Math 3A-B; Math 4A-B; Math 6A-B; Physics 7A-B; ENGR 3; Chemistry 1A-1B; ME 10; ME 14, 15, 17 (three of the eight courses must include ENGR 3, ME 14, and ME 17).

+Acceptance into the major is based on core course grade point average, applicable courses completed, and space availability.
+Starting for freshmen fall 2021, ME will be allowing CSU and CCC grades to be included in the minimum eight courses that are calculated for the core GPA (these grades are not calculated into your official UCSB GPA).
 These grades must be submitted officially and be reflected in GOLD.
 Students are able to repeat courses as long as they follow the university guidelines for repeating courses.

-All students considering changing into Mechanical Engineering must notify the ME Academic Advisor and report all core course grades after each quarter to update preparatory GPA calculation.
+All students considering changing into Mechanical Engineering must notify an ME Academic Advisor and report all core course grades after each quarter to update core course GPA calculation.
 It is highly recommended to follow the ME program as closely as possible to best be prepared to switch into ME; all while keeping a backup major in mind in the likely chance the department is not able to accommodate your request to change into ME.